 As a church, we value Lordship, evangelism, discipleship, leadership, and family.
 You can learn more about these values through stories from our church leaders in these books.

 Running this race called life is never easy.
 In this book, Running Pastor Ferdie Cabiling shares key insights that he gained through running races in life, both literally and figuratively.
-He tells the stories from his run across the Philippines for almost 50 days.
+He also tells the stories from his run across the Philippines for almost 50 days.
 Run shows us that to finish strong, we need to fix our eyes on Jesus, the author and finisher of our faith, as we run the race set before us.

-Available in major bookstores nationwide!
+Available on Amazon, Kindle, and major bookstores nationwide!

 My First, Second & Third Attempts at Parenting by Steve Murrell

 How do we raise the next generation to love God and pursue His will?
-In this book, Pastor Steve shares stories and reflections that can help us discover God’s heart toward children, our hearts as parents, and how we can prepare our children’s hearts to know and love their heavenly Father.
+In this book, Pastor Steve Murrell shares stories and reflections that can help us discover God’s heart toward children, our hearts as parents, and how we can prepare our children’s hearts to know and love their heavenly Father.

 Jesus commanded us to go and make disciples.
 As a church, our primary focus is on helping people follow Jesus, not building buildings.
-This book will help us learn how to engage culture and community, establish biblical foundations, equip believers to minster, and empower disciples to make disciples.
+This book will help us learn how to engage culture and community, establish biblical foundations, equip believers to minister, and empower disciples to make disciples.

 “Where do I find more leaders?”
 Most leaders of a growing organization eventually ask this question.
 And though the need for leaders is great, few of us know how to create a culture of leadership development.
 This book recounts how Pastor Steve and Every Nation solved the leadership shortage of a growing church and global mission organization through the four leadership multipliers—identification, instruction, impartation, and internship.